google/capillary/demo/README.md

       WebPushKeyManager.getInstance(context, keychainId)
           .getDecrypterManager().decrypt(ciphertext, handler, extra);

-      // The Capillary SDK returns a byte array representing the plaintext via the handleData
+      // The Capillary library returns a byte array representing the plaintext via the handleData
       // method of the CapillaryHandler instance.
       ```